 1. Enjoy Some Indoor Recreation at Chelsea Piers

-Bowling and rock climbing are among the drop-in activities you can enjoy with a visit to Chelsea Piers, both of which are perfect choices if you’re looking to have some fun on a dreary winter day.
+Bowling and rock climbing are among the numerous drop-in activities I’ve enjoyed when I visit Chelsea Piers, and those two in particular are perfect choices if you’re looking to have some fun on a dreary winter day.
 Plus, this popular NYC destination boasts numerous restaurants where you can drink and dine when you’re done.

 2. Grab a Bite to Eat at the Plaza Hotel

 Feeling fancy?
 Put on your most stylish ensemble (there’s a dress code) and head to this iconic 5-star hotel to indulge in afternoon tea and light bites at the famous Palm Court restaurant.
-Once you’ve finished, you can keep the high society fun going by enjoying a glass of bubbly at the hotel’s Champagne bar.
+I remember this novel experience from when I was a little girl and now, as a mom to a tween, it strikes me as a perfect mother-daughter-date idea.
+Still, I imagine it’s just as enjoyable with another adult with whom you can keep the high society fun going by enjoying a glass of bubbly at the hotel’s Champagne bar.
 If the tea and wine combination has left you feeling sufficiently toasty, you might even be ready to brave the cold and take a stroll through Central Park.

 3. Catch a Movie at an Independent Theater

 Governors Island is a popular destination for bike riding, grilling, drinking beers and chowing down on tasty food truck fare under the summer sun, but it’s actually a very appealing place to visit in the winter this year as well.
-QC New York, a spa located on Governors Island, is hosting QCirque of Wonders, an immersive experience in which visitors can watch a spectacular show of fire artists, light performers, stilt walkers and more, all while bathing in the spa’s luxurious, heated pools.
-Heated lounges, indoor fire pits, heated walkways and tunnels, and unparalleled views of the city skyline are all on the menu as well.
+QC New York, a spa located on Governors Island, has all the familiar treatments on the menu.
+It also boasts numerous amenities that offer guests some welcome reprieve from the cold weather, including luxurious, heated pools, lounges, indoor fire pits, heated walkways and tunnels, and unparalleled views of the city skyline.
+For what it’s worth, I enjoyed a very wonderful date night at QC New York last winter with my partner; my massage was stellar but the time we spent together gazing at the cityscape while bathing in the warm pool was the highlight of our visit for sure.

 The Russian and Turkish Baths on East 10th street is a beloved East Village establishment that has been treating New Yorkers to an affordable spa experience since 1892, and you’d be hard-pressed to find a better place to warm up on a cold winter night.
 There are intensely hot saunas where you can sweat it out, a pool where you can refresh yourself with a cold plunge, massage therapists who don’t mess around and a cafe that serves up authentic Russian eats and cold beers.
 If you’re looking for a one-of-a-kind (and blessedly budget-friendly) wellness experience, the banya fits the bill.